Kar1mMohamed/future_server/README.md

   future_get_server:
 ```

-Import get in files that it will be used:
+Import future_server in files that it will be used:

 ```dart
 import 'package:future_get_server/future_server.dart';